-Garfield Re-2 discovers $4.54 million general fund surplus after presentation error
+Garfield Re-2 discovers $4.48 million general fund surplus after presentation error

 Trautenberg said he is in the process of creating a five-year financial forecast for the district to get a handle on per-pupil revenue.
 He said he projects $7,984 revenue per pupil.

 In other financial news, the board also spent the Feb.
 22 meeting addressing how they’ll finance a major repair project at Cactus Valley Elementary School.
-The New Castle school, built in 2007 for a price tag of $16.5 million, has encountered a number of issues related to slab settlement.
+The Silt school, built in 2007 for a price tag of $16.5 million, has encountered a number of issues related to slab settlement.

 Slab settlement is caused when the soil underneath a building becomes less able to support it.